Advancing the Value of Ethnography

 Share:

-PechaKucha are performances of 20 image-rich slides that show for 20 seconds each—performance poetry with visual punch.
-They offer a creative and reflective format for sharing unique insights, perspectives, juxtapositions, and provocations about ethnographic work.
+PechaKucha are performances of 20 image-rich slides that show for 20 seconds each.
+At EPIC, they are a creative and reflective format for sharing unique insights, perspectives, juxtapositions, and provocations about ethnographic work.

-It was…really hard to choose just a few performances to highlight (and I know I’ll hear about what’s left out!).
-So take this as an invitation to explore our video library, get ready for a fabulous new program of PechaKuchas for EPIC2022, and ponder your own PechaKucha submission for EPIC2023!
+It is really hard to choose just a few performances to highlight here.
+So take this as an invitation to explore our library – the most important body of work on ethnographic practice in business and organizations – and ponder a PechaKucha proposal of your own for our next conference!

 Collateral Revelation